WHAT IS GRADING?

 The grading system has four elements: Fundamental skills, Performance skills, Personal choice and Terminology.

 Each judoka will be examined at their particular grade level.
 On passing the required elements of the grade, the judoka gains a ‘stripe’ on their belt to show their level of achievement.
-(These are known as MON’s, and for red belts, they are indicated by a yellow piece of material, about 20mm in width, stitched around the end of the belt) When they achieve three stripes, the next level is a different colour belt; after which they continue with the three stripe system.
+(These are known as MON’s, and for red belts, they are indicated by a yellow piece of material, about 20mm in width, stitched around the end of the belt) When they achieve three stripes, the next level is a different colour belt; after which they continue with the three stripe system; or achieve a new coloured belt in the Irish Judo Syllabus.

 Be aware that progression in Judo is based on a good technical knowledge and a good performance level in all skills.
 This means that progression through the grades for children is much slower than other arts.